EIP Ground Zero

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-Since for some existing dApps, token holdings would likely be exposed to such a protocol change, it is REQUIRED to decide what happens to affected ERC-721 tokens and ERC-20 coins.
-A potential solution would be to gather all tokens and decide step-by-step which ones would still be valid, could be transfered and/or sold to benefit the community, and which ones should be burned.
+Since for some existing DApps, token holdings will be affected by such a protocol change, it is REQUIRED to decide what happens to affected tokens ERC-721 and coins ERC-20.
+A feasible solution would be to gather all tokens in a central list and decide step-by-step (e.g., by vote of the new validators) which tokens will still be valid, are to be transfered and/or sold to benefit the community, and which ones should be burned.

 Security Considerations